 Are you sick?
-No, I’m feeling great!
+No, I’m feeling well.
 Right now while my targeted therapy is working I’m able to carry on and live life!
-I’ve slowed down a lot, and have some side affects to the drugs like muscle aches, edema and some other minor issues, but most of them have subsided and I mostly feel like myself again.
-Except I take a lot more naps 🙂
+I’ve slowed down a lot, and have some side affects to the drugs like fatigue, edema and some other minor issues, but I mostly feel like myself again.

 Are you in remission?
 I wish, but no. While my current targeted therapy did a great job eradicating the cancer spots on my bones, I still have tumors in both my lung and brain.
 They have stopped shrinking, but since they aren’t growing either, they’re considered stable.
 When the cancer finds a way to grow again it will be considered progression.
 I’m hoping that day doesn’t come for a long time!